Huguenot Street Historic District: Freer House

+The Freer House pictured on August 24, 2026.

 The Freer House is one of the six 18th-century stone houses owned by Historic Huguenot Street.
-It was altered in various points in its approximately 250 years of occupancy, with its most recent major alterations occurring in 1943 when it was purchased by Rev. John Wright Follette, a direct descendant of its original builder, Hugo Freer.
+It was altered in various points in its approximately 250 years of occupancy.
+Its most recent major alterations occurred in 1943 when it was purchased by Rev. John Wright Follette, a direct descendant of its original builder, Hugo Freer.
 Over the years, the interior was modernized into a 20th-century idea of a colonial home.
 This structure is not currently open to the public.